Seeking out the teahouses of Tokyo, Japan

 Situated in Nishi-Azabu, this teahouse is the creation of tea master Shinya Sakurai, who hosts the Sakurai Japanese Tea Experience by preparing a tea ceremony in the stylish café setting.
 A five-tea tasting menu is on offer, as is the classic matcha and wagashi option, and the tea he travels around Japan to source himself is for sale.

 Has talk of Tokyo's teahouses got your tastebuds tingling?
-You can fly to Tokyo with KLM (via Schipol Airport in Amsterdam) for less than you might think, but before you book, take a look at the weather in Tokyo, and see when we think is the best time to go for a sunny city break.
+You can fly to Tokyo with KLM (via Schiphol Airport in Amsterdam) for less than you might think, but before you book, take a look at the weather in Tokyo, and see when we think is the best time to go for a sunny city break.

 We promise not to share your details